US Supreme Court Weighs Ban On Homeless People Sleeping Outside

-Washington: The US Supreme Court heard arguments Monday on whether cities can ban homeless people from sleeping outside, as the country grapples with increasing rates of Americans living on the streets and a lack of shelter beds.
+(MENAFN- Jordan Times) WASHINGTON - The US Supreme Court heard arguments on Monday on whether cities can ban homeless people from sleeping outside, as the country grapples with increasing rates of Americans living on the streets and a lack of shelter beds.

 Those breaking the rules face hundred-dollar fines and possible prison sentences for repeat offenders.